FoxyShmoxy/Spring-Boot_Docker/README.md

-# Hello Spring Docker Example
+# Hello Spring Boot Docker Example

-This repository contains a simple Java project that demonstrates how to build and run a Spring application within a Docker container using a multistage build approach.
+This repository contains a simple Java project demonstrating how to build (with Maven) and run a Spring application within a Docker container using a multistage build approach.
-The project exposes an endpoint `/hello` on port 8080, which can be accessed via a web browser after the Docker container is up and running.
+The project exposes an endpoint `/hello` on port 8080, which can be accessed via a web browser after running the Docker container.

 ## Prerequisites

-- **Docker**: Make sure you have Docker installed and run on your machine.
+- **Docker**: Ensure you have Docker installed and run on your machine.

+## Technologies

+- Java 17
+- Spring Boot
+- Spring Web
+- Maven
+- Docker

 ## Getting Started

 Follow these steps to build and run the project in a Docker container.

-1. Build image:
+1. Build the image:

    ```sh
     docker build -t hello-spring .